 There are enough walks and hikes on the Sunshine Coast to keep you exploring for weeks.
 Many of these trails are deep in the rainforest, below a canopy of green, keeping you relatively dry in rainy weather.
 Walk the trails in Cliff Gilker Park and Hidden Grove or head to the provincial parks of Skookumchuck Narrows or Inland Lake.
 Read on here for more trails and hikes to explore.

-2. Read, Relax, and Get Creative at The Gumboot Café
+2. Get Coffee & Creative at The Gumboot Café

 The Gumboot Café is a local favourite on the Sunshine Coast.
 The cozy atmosphere here is amped up with local art adoring every piece of wall space, homemade pastries, and local beer on tap.
 Sit back and relax, watch the world go by, read a book, or dive into some creative work in this inspiring space.